henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/SSH-with-Teamcity/index.md

 RedirectFrom:
 - Using-SSH-with-TeamCity/index.html
 ---
-One a project I worked on we needed to extract data from a Software as a Service (SaaS) SAP installation as part of our TeamCity build jobs in Azure, but we only had access to the SAP system from within our own network because of the SaaS provider's white list policy.
+For a product I worked on we needed to extract data from a Software as a Service (SaaS) SAP installation as part of our TeamCity build jobs in Azure, but we only had access to the SAP system from within our own network because of the SaaS provider's white list policy.
 Adding our Azure build agents to the white list